kanakmi/Delta-Diagnose/README.md

 - To know more about API, [click here](https://github.com/kanakmi/Delta-Diagnose/tree/Version-2.0/API) or visit http://delta-diagnose-api.herokuapp.com/docs

 ### 3. UI changes
+- Revamped the complete UI
+- Added Login and Signup Page
+- Integrated Twillio for OTP verification
+- Elevated the User Experience

 ## ⚙️ How it works
+- User needs to Login/Signup
 - User needs to upload a Chest MRI Image <i>(Need some images to test on?
 Download them from [here](https://drive.google.com/drive/folders/1e8YPenE6jlBYznLDAu989Pv_8BFvOwup?usp=sharing))</i>
 - We would process the image and return the result